Raita

 What is the difference between Raita and Tzatziki?

-Raita is a traditionally Indian condiment, and Tzatziki is a traditionally Greek dish.
+Raita is a traditionally Indian condiment, and Tzatziki is a traditionally Greek yogurt dip or sauce.
 However, both start with the same base – yogurt, cucumbers, and onions.
 The difference comes in the spice profile.
 This recipe has cilantro and coriander.
 Tzatziki has dill and lemon.

 What is Raita eaten with?